Wakanda1519/PHP-Template-TelegramBot/README.md

 - `TelegramApi`
 - The TelegramApi model is a set of methods for interacting with the Telegram API, allowing you to send, delete, and edit messages inside a Telegram chat.

+## How helpers work?
+- `Message`
+- The Message helper is designed to simplify working with text messages in bots, allowing you to avoid unnecessary code clutter.